lambdaclass/concrete/ROADMAP.md

 12. Update `CLAIMS_TODAY.md`, README, showcase docs, and release bundles to use the frozen subset names consistently.

-## Phase 4: Runtime-Error Obligation Generation
+## Phase 3: Runtime Safety Obligations

-Expected outcome: Concrete starts generating SPARK-like obligations for boring runtime failures instead of relying only on examples and prose.
+Goal: generate SPARK-like obligations for boring runtime failures instead of relying only on examples and prose.

-Phase closes when: parser/security examples can show obligations for bounds, div/mod zero, overflow profile, casts, and loop bounds with statuses `proved`, `enforced`, `assumed`, `missing`, or `blocked`.
+Done when: parser/security examples can show obligations for bounds, div/mod zero, overflow profile, casts, and loop bounds with statuses `proved`, `enforced`, `assumed`, `missing`, or `blocked`.

 1. Define stable obligation schema v1: id, kind, source span, function,